Posted February 23, 2017

 Typically, threats that are targeting you in real-time take precedence over the myriad of other potential threats.
 However, it takes effort to determine which threats are targeting you right now, as well as which threats are likely to cause the greatest harm to your company.

-Automating the correlation of network activity data with cyber threat intelligence can quickly generate knowledge about which threats are targeting you, what threat actors are responsible, and which of your assets are being targeted.
+Automating the correlation of network activity data with cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. can quickly generate knowledge about which threats are targeting you, what threat actors are responsible, and which of your assets are being targeted.
 It can also identify which assets may already be compromised.

 The Big Picture